 Does Sleep Apnea Cause Stress?

-If you are experiencing stress from your sleep apnea, visit Koala® Centers For Sleep & TMJ Disorders today.
-Our Sleep &TMJ dentists can help you treat your sleep apnea and improve your quality of sleep, which in turn reduces your stress.
+If you are experiencing stress from your sleep apnea, visit Koala® Center For Sleep & TMJ Disorders today.
+Our Sleep & TMJ dentists can help you treat your sleep apnea and improve your quality of sleep, which in turn reduces your stress.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 For more information call us at one of our clinics today or request an appointment online.